Henry Duncan (minister): Antiquarian and geological works

-To the Transactions of the Scottish Antiquarian Society he contributed a description of a celebrated runic cross: the Ruthwell Cross (now in Ruthwell church), one of the finest Anglo-Saxon crosses in Britain.
-This late 7th/early 8th century cross, which he discovered in his parish and restored in 1818, and on which volumes have since been written, is remarkable for its runic inscription, which contains excerpts from The Dream of the Rood, an Old English poem.
+To the Transactions of the Scottish Antiquarian Society, he contributed a description of a celebrated runic cross: the Ruthwell Cross (now in Ruthwell church), one of the finest Anglo-Saxon crosses in Britain.
+This late 7th-/early 8th-century cross, which he discovered in his parish and restored in 1818, and on which volumes have since been written, is remarkable for its runic inscription, which contains excerpts from The Dream of the Rood, an Old English poem.

 He made a memorable contribution likewise to geological science.
-In 1828 Duncan presented a paper to the Royal Society of Edinburgh describing the discovery of the fossil footmarks of four legged vertebrate animals in the Permian red sandstone of Corncockle Quarry, near Lochmaben.
+In 1828, Duncan presented a paper to the Royal Society of Edinburgh describing the discovery of the fossil footmarks of four-legged vertebrate animals in the Permian red sandstone of Corncockle Quarry, near Lochmaben.
 The paper, published in 1831, was one of the first two scientific reports of a fossil track (the other being made by Mr. J. Grierson).
 Duncan also corresponded with the palaeontologist Rev William Buckland about the tracks.
 A cast of the tracks of Chelichnus duncani can be found in the National Museum of Scotland in Edinburgh.
 The original fossils can be seen at Dumfries Museum.

 Church parties and the Disruption

 While at first not very decided between the moderate and the evangelical party in the church, Duncan soon sided with the latter, and became the intimate friend of such men as Dr. Thomas Chalmers and Dr. Andrew Thomson.
 In the earlier stages of the controversy connected with the Scottish church he addressed letters on the subject to his old college friends Lord Brougham and the Marquis of Lansdowne, and to Lord Melbourne, home secretary.

-In 1839 Duncan became Moderator of the General Assembly of the Church of Scotland, and at the time of the Disruption of 1843 became one of the founding ministers of the Free Church of Scotland leaving a manse and grounds that had been rendered very beautiful by his taste and skill.
+In 1839, Duncan became Moderator of the General Assembly of the Church of Scotland, and at the time of the Disruption of 1843 became one of the founding ministers of the Free Church of Scotland leaving a manse and grounds that had been rendered very beautiful by his taste and skill.

-Henry Duncan was visited by Robert Murray M'Cheyne during his vacations in Ruthwell.
+Duncan was visited by Robert Murray M'Cheyne during his vacations in Ruthwell.

 Duncan was president of a Missionary Society.
 He also campaigned on behalf of Catholic Relief and on the Emancipation of Slaves.